Nuitka/Nuitka/Developer_Manual.rst

 The "comparison chain" expressions
 ++++++++++++++++++++++++++++++++++

+In Nuitka we have the concept of an outline, and therefore we can make the following re-formulation instead:

 .. code-block:: python

-   a < b > c < d
+   a < b() > c < d

-   # With "temp variables" and "assignment expressions", absolutely
-   # the same as:
+   def _comparison_chain(): # So called "outline" function
+       tmp_a = a
+       tmp_b = b()

+       tmp = tmp_a < tmp_b

+       if not tmp:
+           return tmp

+       del tmp_a
+       tmp_c = c

-   a < ( tmp_b = b ) and tmp_b > ( tmp_c = c ) and ( tmp_c < d )
+       tmp = tmp_b > tmp_c

+       if not tmp:
+           return tmp

+       del tmp_b

+       return tmp_c < d

+   _comparison_chain()

 This transformation is performed at tree building already.
-The temporary variables keep the value for the potential read in the same expression.
-The syntax is not Python, and only pseudo language to expression the internal structure of the node tree after the transformation.
+The temporary variables keep the value for the use of the same expression.
+Only the last expression needs no temporary variable to keep it.

-These useful "keeper" variables that enable this transformation and allow to express the short circuit nature of comparison chains by using ``and`` operations.
-There are implicit ``del`` added to when a temporary variable "keeper" is no longer needed with ``try/finally`` constructs.
+What we got from this, is making the checks of the comparison chain explicit and comparisons in Nuitka to be internally always about two operands only.

 The ``execfile`` built-in